Feline Leukemia Virus (FeLV)

 Blood tests are available for screening for FeLV.
 The most commonly used test is the ELISA test, which looks for viral antigen (protein) in the blood.
 This is available as an in-house kit.
 It is imperative to follow the instructions for whatever test is used exactly, as the consequences of both a false positive and a false negative test are potentially severe.
 Staff members performing the test should be trained and periodically evaluated.

 FeLV infection can cause various types of cancer, especially lymphoma and, as the name implies, leukemia.
 It can also cause anemia and deficiencies of other blood cell lines, as well as causing general immunosuppression that makes the cat vulnerable to numerous infectious diseases.
 Acutely infected kittens may have several years with a good quality of life before developing signs of disease, and some individual cats may live much longer.
 However, 50% of infected cats living in multiple cat households will die within two years of contracting the disease, and that number increases to 80% after three years.

 Treatment consists of good nourishment, protection from stress, and management of secondary conditions.
 There is no treatment that has been shown to be effective in curing FeLV infection.

 Should cats be vaccinated for FeLV?

 A vaccine is available for FeLV.
-It is not 100% effective, so there is still some risk to introducing an FeLV positive cat into an environment with vaccinated cats.
+It is not 100% effective, so there is still some risk of introducing an FeLV positive cat into an environment with vaccinated cats.
 The vaccine is not recommended for cats that are at very low risk for contracting the disease, such as strictly indoor cats.
-Therefore, this vaccine is generally not recommended in a shelter except under unusual circumstances.
+This vaccine is generally not recommended in a shelter except under unusual circumstances.
 Rather, the new owner and their veterinarian should decide whether the vaccine is appropriate for the individual circumstance.